Gallicchio-Lab/openmm-atmmetaforce-plugin/README.md

 ./runopenmm test_explicit.py
 ```

-Both produce a short MD run for a host-guest system at the intermediate state at λ=1/2.
+Both tests produce a short MD run for a host-guest system at the intermediate state at λ=1/2.
 The first is in vacuum and the second with explicit solvent.